abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

 ..  only:: draft

     Creates a local search operator that tries to move the assignment of some variables toward a target.
-The target is given as an Assignment.
+The target is given as an ``Assignment``.
 This operator generates neighbors in which the only difference compared to the current state is that one variable that belongs to the target assignment is set to its target value.

+    There are two factory methods to create a ``MoveTowardTargetLS`` operator:

     ..  code-block:: c++

         LocalSearchOperator* Solver::MakeMoveTowardTargetOperator(
                                                   const Assignment& target);

-    Creates a local search operator that tries to move the assignment of some variables toward a target.
-The target is given either as two vectors: a vector of variables and a vector of associated target values.
-The two vectors should be of the same length.
-This operator generates neighbors in which the only difference compared to the current state is that one variable that belongs to the given vector is set to its target value.
+    and

     ..  code-block:: c++

         LocalSearchOperator* Solver::MakeMoveTowardTargetOperator(
                                     const std::vector<IntVar*>& variables,
                                     const std::vector<int64>& target_values);

+    The target is here given by two ``std::vector``\s: a vector of variables and a vector of associated target values.
+The two vectors should be of the same length and the variables and values are ordered in the same way.

+    The variables are changed one after the other in the order given by the ``Assignment`` or the vector of variables.
+When we restart from a new feasible solution, we don't start all over again from the first variable but keep changing variables from the last change.

 ``DecrementValue`` and ``IncrementValue``
 """"""""""""""""""""""""""""""""""""""""""""""

 ..  only:: draft

+    These operators do exactly what their name says: they decrement and increment by 1 the value of each variable one after the other.

+    The create them, use the generic factory method

+    ..  code-block:: c++

+        LocalSearchOperator* Solver::MakeOperator(
+                                          const std::vector<IntVar*>& vars,
+                                          Solver::LocalSearchOperators op);

+    where ``op`` is an ``LocalSearchOperators`` ``enum``.
+The values for ``DecrementValue`` and ``IncrementValue`` are respectively ``Solver::DECREMENT`` and ``Solver::INCREMENT``.

+    The variables are changed in the order given by the ``std::vector``.
+Whenever we start a to explore a new neighborhood, the variables are changed from the beginning of the vector.

 Large Neighborhood Search
 """""""""""""""""""""""""""""""